dgra-cam/dgra-website/content/blog/2025-10-03-community-focus-meeting/index.md

 For Christmas:

-- There will be a partnership with [New Life Church][nlc] for Christmas carols on a dedicated event, along with mulled wine and biscuits
+- There will be a partnership with [New Life Church][nlc] for Christmas carols on a dedicated event, along with (non-alcoholic) mulled wine and biscuits
 - There should be a Christmas tree on the Plaza.
 Note: the Council no longer helps fund the Christmas tree, it will be just Barratt providing support.